bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-5-1">2.5.1 Introducing the DOM</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-When a user clicks on a link or enters a URL in the address of your Web browser, it downloads the page's HTML text and builds up a model of the document's structure called the DOM (Document Object Model).
-This model is used to render the HTML page on the screen.
+<p>When a user clicks on a link or enters a URL in the address of your Web
+browser, it downloads the page's HTML text and builds up a model of the document's structure called the DOM (Document Object Model).
+This model is used to render the HTML page on the screen.</p>

-The DOM is a standard  that describes how a document must be manipulated.
+<p>The DOM is a standard  that describes how a document must be
+manipulated.
 It defines a "language- and platform neutral interface".
-So, </b>every browser offers the same JavaScript DOM API</b>.
+So, </b>every browser offers the same JavaScript DOM API</b>.</p>

-The DOM API is a programming interface the JavaScript programmer can use to modify the HTML content or the CSS style of HTML elements on the fly.
+<p>The DOM API is a programming interface the JavaScript programmer can use
+to modify the HTML content or the CSS style of HTML elements on the fly.</p>

-The DOM API provides the document object as a structured object, a group of nodes represented as a tree.
-We saw this in Module 1 when we revised the basic principles of HTML .
+<p>The DOM API provides the document object as a structured object, a group
+of nodes represented as a tree.
+We saw this in Module 1 when we revised the basic principles of HTML.</p>

-The document object also exposes a large set of methods to access and manipulate the structured document.
-Through the DOM, look for nodes (html elements that compose the page), move nodes, delete nodes, modify nodes (attributes, content), and also handle their associated events.
+<p>The document object also exposes a large set of methods to access and
+manipulate the structured document.
+Through the DOM, look for nodes (html elements that compose the page), move nodes, delete nodes, modify nodes (attributes, content), and also handle their associated events.</p>

-In JavaScript, the DOM is accessible through the property document of the global object window.
-We rarely manipulate the window object directly as it is implicit: window.document is the same as document.
+<p>In JavaScript, the DOM is accessible through the property document of
+the global object window.
+We rarely manipulate the window object directly as it is implicit: window.document is the same as document.</p>

-So by using this object, we can access and manipulate our page from JavaScript as a structured document.
+<p>So by using this object, we can access and manipulate our page from
+JavaScript as a structured document.</p>

 <h4>Reminder from Module 1: HTML and the DOM</h4>

-&apos;Elements&apos; are the pieces themselves, i.e., a paragraph, a header, and even the body are elements.
-Most elements can contain other elements - for example, the body element would contain header elements, paragraph elements, in fact pretty much all of the visible elements of the Document Object Model (developers call it the &quot;DOM&quot;).
+<p>&apos;Elements&apos; are the pieces themselves, i.e., a paragraph, a header,
+and even the body are elements.
+Most elements can contain other elements - for example, the body element would contain header elements, paragraph elements, in fact pretty much all of the visible elements of the Document Object Model (developers call it the &quot;DOM&quot;).</p>

-Let&apos;s take, for example, a simplified version of the last HTML code we showed you:
+<p>Let&apos;s take, for example, a simplified version of the last HTML code we
+showed you:</p>

 <pre>
 &lt;!DOCTYPE html&gt;